Dvbbs: Career

-Their hit single came with "Tsunami".
-It had been promoted by Dutch DJ Sander van Doorn, although he denied being the producer.
+Their hit single came with "Tsunami" It had been promoted by Dutch DJ Sander van Doorn, although he denied being the producer.
 The song was confirmed by Pete Tong to be the work of DVBBS and Borgeous when Tong played the song on his BBC Radio 1 show on August 16, 2013.
 It was officially released on Sander Van Doorn's label Doorn Records on August 19, 2013.
 It also reached #1 on the Beatport 100.
 A vocal remix featuring British rapper Tinie Tempah entitled "Tsunami (Jump)" was released in Tempah's native United Kingdom in March 2014, on Ministry of Sound Recordings.
-DVBBS released their debut album, 'Sleep' on October 22, 2021.
+DVBBS released their debut album, Sleep on October 22, 2021.

 Live performances

 As one of the top live acts in dance music—clocking in more than 750 shows in the past five years—they have performed across the world’s top festivals.
 DVBBS have performed with Tiësto, NERVO, Steve Aoki, Martin Garrix, Showtek, Sander Van Doorn, DJ Snake and others.
 They have performed at most major music festivals.
-The duo have been playing at mainstage Tomorrowland, Ultra Music Festival, and Creamfields, among many others.
+The duo have played mainstage at Tomorrowland, Ultra Music Festival, and Creamfields, among many others.